 Students with valid Tech identification may check out items including basketballs, volleyballs, soccer balls, and racquetball, squash, and tennis equipment.
 The Gym also has sleeping bags, backpacks, canoes, and paddles for loan.
 The Gym sells protective eyewear and athletic supplies.

 A valid student identification card is required for entry to the Gym.
-For a small fee, students may bring one guest, 17 or older, per visit.
-The host must accompany the guest and be responsible for the guest while in the facility.
 Full-time students may receive passes for their spouse and dependent children (ages 11 to 21).
 These are renewable each semester.

 Health Center, Fidel Center